-The Harbourside location is the most popular section at Darling Harbour where people gather, enjoy snacks and enjoy the best view of the celebrations with the magnificent city view in the backdrop.
+The Harbourside location is the most popular section at Darling Harbour where people gather, enjoy snacks and the best view of the celebrations with the magnificent city view in the backdrop.
 It is more popular than the Cockle Bay side.
 With the announcement of the new Pyrmont Metro station, there will be even more people coming to Darling Harbour via the Pyrmont Bridge Road in the west.
 I strongly opposed to the reduction of the middle section of waterfront promenade from 29m down to 20m (in reality 15m excluding planting) proposed by Mirvac, the promenade will become just a walkway with limited space for people to "stand".
 The Event Steps are merely for walking access as the area is too small and dangerous for people to stand or sit, and it skews towards Pyrmont Bridge and not to the centre of the bay where most activities take place.
-As a result, the roof top park on the northern podium would be the last and the most important area for general public to gather and enjoy the entertainment that Darling Harbour has to offer during celebrations like Australia Day, New Year's Eve etc. So the park must be designed and constructed properly so it can stand the test of time.
+As a result, the roof top park on the northern podium would be the last and the most important area for general public to gather and enjoy the entertainment that Darling Harbour has to offer during celebrations like Australia Day, New Year's Eve etc. So the park must be designed and constructed properly so it can withstand the test of time.

-I strongly support the IPC suggestion for RL 11.8 flat space right up to the tower for the northern podium.
+We strongly support the IPC suggestion for RL 11.8 flat space right up to the tower for the northern podium.
 That would create a 135m X 30m park space on one level with no access challenges for families and elderlies.
 The park could be easily connected to Pyrmont Bridge Road without any overwhelming effective of the historic bridge.

-2. Public Amenities versus Corporate Profits - Viability of the project.
+2. Viability of the project.

 When Harbourside was bought by Mirvac in 2013 for around \$250m, the same CEO said it delivered attractive returns in excess of their company's stated targets.
-Nevertheless, we feel the shopping centre has not been managed to its full potential in the last few years, which leads to Mirvac's intention to vastly increase the floor space for commercial and residential to maximise its corporate profits.
+The Harbour does not seem to have been managed properly in the last few years, even with the influx of huge number of tourists, local and overseas.
+We are really concerned that Mirvac takes the run-down as an excuse and has proposed a redevelopment that results in a large increase of floor space dedicated for private use (residential and commercial) and reduce the space available for public amenities.

-Now Mirvac claims if IPC request of RL 11.8 is to be followed, it would result a loss of commercial floor space of 16,000sqm (from its originally proposed 45,000 sqm) and would make the project unviable.
+Now Mirvac claims if IPC request of RL 11.8 is to be followed, it would result a loss of commercial floor space of 16,000 sqm (from its originally proposed 45,000 sqm) and would make the project not viable.
 Mirvac has to provide the substantiation to support their claim.
 My questions are: